 Velvetleaf is difficult to control – it's resistant to many herbicides, and normal weed management practices don't work at controlling it.
 It keeps emerging over summer and autumn, and its seeds can survive for up to 50 years.
 Seeds can lie dormant in soil and then germinate years later.
 This often happens in response to cultivation and movement of soil.
 A single plant can drop up to 17,000 seeds.

 Velvetleaf is an annual broad-leaved weed that grows between 0.5m and 2.5m tall.

 - It has buttery-yellow flowers about 3cm across.
 It flowers from spring through autumn.

 - Leaves are large and heart-shaped and are velvety to the touch.

 - The plant has distinctive seedpods with 12 to 15 segments in a cup-like ring.
 Each seedpod is about 2.5cm in diameter.

-When velvetleaf was first found in the South Island in early 2016, MPI tested a range of imported fodder beet seed lines for velvetleaf contamination.
+When velvetleaf was first found in the South Island in early 2016, we tested a range of imported fodder beet seed lines for velvetleaf contamination.

-Velvetleaf seed was only found in seed lines sourced from Italy.
+We only found velvetleaf seed in seed lines sourced from Italy.
 The imported seed was certified as meeting our biosecurity requirements by Danish authorities.